 If you are a faculty member advising a Departmental Honors thesis and have questions, your main point of contact will be your department's Honors Council representative.
-If you are advising a General Honors thesis, you should contact the General Honors faculty member on the committee for information.
+If you are advising a General Honors thesis, you should contact the General Honors faculty member on the committee for information and assistance.

 You should also be familiar with our Graduation with Honors FAQ, which we require all students pursuing Latin honors to acknowledge having read before submitting their registration paperwork.